Perfectmatch.com: Duet Total Compatibility System

 The service uses the so-called "Duet Total Compatibility System" which attempts to match members based on an analysis of their personality traits, values, lifestyle, and ideals.
 Users are required to fill out a questionnaire with approximately 100 questions, loosely based on the Myers-Briggs model, and they are then categorised according to eight characteristics.
 Users may then choose to look for partners whose characteristics are similar to or different from their own.
 In January 2006, Schwartz published the book Finding Your Perfect Match which was based upon this system.

 While Schwartz claimed that the system was built on scientific principles of compatibility, that assertion has been contested.
 Jonathan Cohn points out that while there are studies that show that some specific similarities may increase the likelihood of a relationship being successful, "the evidence is largely contradictory".
 Finkel et al. review the claims and algorithms of three different online dating systems, and state that they "are not aware of any research conducted to facilitate the creation of the PerfectMatch survey or to establish the reliability or validity of the dimensions."

-Claims

-Perfectmatch consciously avoids attracting members interested only in casual dating.

-Perfectmatch has seen an increased level of membership in the 50+ demographic.
-Perfectmatch.com allows same sex matches on their site.